When you start to think about moving to Tasmania it is likely that you are unsure about where to live.

 Tasmania can provide a wonderful lifestyle for many as we have talked about before in the post on Why Choose Tasmania?
 One of the key advantages is that if you choose you can live close to a main city yet still have a semi-rural or rural lifestyle.

-In the Greater Hobart region you could live in the Huon Valley, the Channel region, the Derwent Valley, around Richmond or in the towns past Sorell like Dodges Ferry – and still be 20 to 45 minutes drive from the centre of Hobart.
+In the Greater Hobart region, you could live in the Huon Valley, the Channel region, the Derwent Valley, around Richmond or in the towns past Sorell like Dodges Ferry – and still be 20 to 45 minutes drive from the centre of Hobart.

 In Launceston and Devonport the proximity to the city can be even closer as the country towns spring up more quickly and close to the city.
-In Launceston you can live in or around Evandale, Perth, Longford, Cressy, Hadspen or some of the lovely towns on either side of the Tamar River.
+In Launceston, you can live in or around Evandale, Perth, Longford, Cressy, Hadspen or some of the lovely towns on either side of the Tamar River.
 Or you could work in Devonport but live in Latrobe, Ulverstone, Penguin or any of the small townships along the coast or a little inland.

 3. How long will your commute to work be?

 One of the main advantages of moving to a smaller place like Tasmania is that travel distances can be much less than you may be used to.
 For me, this makes a huge impact on our lifestyle.
 We previously lived in Melbourne and from the last two places we lived both took 45 minutes to over an hour to get to work in the city, depending on traffic (and similar times on the train).
-One of these places was a suburb 15 kms from the city centre, the other was a town just outside the boundary of the city 55km away – yet the travel times were remarkably similar because most of the drive from the country was on the freeway and the traffic only slowed for the last few kilometres of the journey.
+One of these places was a suburb 15 km from the city centre, the other was a town just outside the boundary of the city 55km away – yet the travel times were remarkably similar because most of the drive from the country was on the freeway and the traffic only slowed for the last few kilometres of the journey.

 Moving back to Tasmania has taken some adjustment in terms of travel times.
 I was finding myself always getting to places early due to factoring in traffic to my travel time.
 Not necessary… It really does take you the same time to get to places every time pretty much.
-Yes the traffic is sometimes heavier but nothing like the extremes of larger cities.
+Yes, the traffic is sometimes heavier but nothing like the extremes of larger cities.
 It is wonderful.
-We also chose to live in a suburb close to Hobart so that of course has an impact too and it takes no time to get anywhere and I use so little fuel in the car compared to Melbourne.
+We also chose to live in a suburb close to Hobart so that, of course, has an impact too and it takes no time to get anywhere and I use so little fuel in the car compared to Melbourne.

 One comment I come across a lot when talking to people who are planning to move to Tasmania is them saying that they are used to commuting up to an hour to work and therefore are willing to do that once they move.
 From there they have often identified some places based on Google Map travel time estimates.
 I think it is really important to remember that when Google Maps says 45 minutes, that may be accurate, but it will most likely not be 45 minutes on a dual lane freeway but more commonly a more difficult drive on windy country roads for part of the drive.
 That drive every day may get tiresome and will be especially difficult in the winter months when fog, ice and rain are added to driving in the dark.
 The other thing to consider is you may be able to find a place to live that you love in another area with short drive times, allowing you time to do something other than driving to and from work each day.